ThatsVie/atlas-web-development/html_advanced/README.md

 Use a `<h2> `for the title of the membership package.

-Include a `<p>` tag for a brief description of what the membership offers.
+Include a `<p>` tag for a description of what the membership offers.

 Place a `<button>` for registering

 ### Task 6
 Add a FAQ section towards the end of the webpage, just before the footer.
 This section will be structured in a two-row format with each row containing two questions.

-Create the FAQ Section:

 Add new `<section>` element within the `<main>` element of the webpage.

 Include a `<h1>` tag at the beginning of this section to serve as the main heading, labeled "F.A.Q."

-Organize the Content:

 Add a container `<div>` within the section to hold all FAQ items.